 Do I Need a Masters Degree to Be a Teacher?

 Teachers at the postsecondary level are usually required to have a master's degree or higher.
-While the same is not required to teach K-12, prospective public school teachers must have a bachelor's degree from an approved teacher education program to become licensed.
+While the same is not required in order to teach K-12, prospective public school teachers must have a bachelor's degree from an approved teacher education program to become licensed.

 Educational Requirements for Teachers